Shippable/docs/sources/reference/admiral-vault.md

 - `ssh` into the machine that is running vault server.

-- run the following commands.
+- Run the following commands.
 Since three keys are required to unseal vault, the command to unseal has to be run three times with different keys.